mesosphere-backup/training/velocity-training-09-2016/dcos-105.md

 ## Overlay Network

 An DC/OS overlay network is a virtual network that provides ephemeral IPv4 IPs to all containers (Mesos tasks) that opt-in.
+This is also known as IP-per-container.

 By default, these overlay network IPs can be accessed from anywhere in the cluster, as if each container was on the same physical switch.